Honors Program

 Honors College Note: Honors College students who are only applying for a creative writing thesis (not English Honors) may turn in applications after the application deadline.
 These will be considered on a rolling basis but will not be prioritized for Creative Writing faculty advising.

-Applicants should submit a completed application form, which includes a writing sample, a personal statement, and the names of two faculty members who will serve as references.
+Applicants should submit a completed application form, which includes a writing sample, a personal statement, and the names of one faculty member who will serve as a reference.

 Faculty references will be contacted by the department directly.
 Faculty references do not have to be members of UA faculty, but should have instructed the student at some point (transfer students may list as references faculty from prior institutions).
 Students may find it beneficial to ask faculty members for permission to list them as references prior to doing so.